Doggy tummy troubles? A dog owner’s guide to gastro

 Are some breeds more likely to get gastro than others?

-According to PetSure claims dataØ, in 2024 gastro occurred more often in Golden Retrievers, French Bulldogs and Cavoodles than other breeds.
+According to PetSure claims data, in 2024 gastro occurred more often in Golden Retrievers, French Bulldogs and Cavoodles than other breeds.

 Treatment depends on the severity of symptoms and underlying cause, but the main goal is to restore hydration, ease discomfort, and allow the digestive system to recover.
+Here’s what may occur when your dog begins recovery.

 1. Fluid therapy